-(2) The applicant's Authorizing Representative must sign this form.

-(3) Place the PR/Award number in the upper right hand corner of the hardcopy signature page of the SF 424.
+Representative must sign this form.
+(3) Place the PR/Award number in the

-(4) Fax the signed SF 424 to the Application Control Center at (202) 245-6272.
+Application Control Center at (202) 245-6272.

 • We may request that you provide us original signatures on other forms at a later date.

 Application Deadline Date Extension in Case of e-Application Unavailability: If you are prevented from electronically submitting your application on the application deadline date because e-Application is unavailable, we will grant you an extension of one business day to enable you to transmit your application electronically, by mail, or by hand delivery.
 We will grant this extension if-